serefcann/spotify_api/README.md

 ### **Fetch Tracks Algorithm**

 1. **Spotify API Request:** The app makes an API call to fetch the recently played tracks.
-2. **Duplicate Check:** It compares new tracks with those already stored in the database.
+2. **Duplicate Check:** It compares new tracks with those already sequentially stored in the database if new tracks doesn't match sequentially with stored songs the code adds new tracks.
 3. **Storage Decision:** If new tracks exist, it asks the user whether they want to store them.
 4. **Database Insertion:** If confirmed, the new tracks are inserted into the MySQL database.